 1. Use Of Free Space

 Groups can use free space in the centre to raise awareness and funds through interactive and innovative activity.
-Please refer to our 2014 event examples for ideas from past successful events.
-Our support is shared between national (if appropriate), regional and local community causes with the majority of support for groups that serve the immediate catchment area of Manchester Arndale.
+Our support is shared between national (if appropriate), regional and local community causes with the majority of support for groups that serve the immediate catchment area of Manchester Arndale, or as part of our support for our "Charity Star".

-Each year three charities are chosen as Manchester Arndale’s "Christmas Stars".
-All funds raised from the centre’s annual gift wrap service are donated evenly to the charities, which must serve the immediate catchment area of the centre.
+Each year a charity is chosen as Manchester Arndale’s "Charity Star".
+All funds raised from the centre’s annual gift wrap service are donated to the charity, which must serve the immediate catchment area of the centre.

 What We Look For